 I always found it comforting that Einstein came up with only three original ideas.
 Of course, they were hugely original.
 Of course, I’m no Einstein. [laughs].
 To try to say something in a way it’s never been said before, even by yourself, and something that also creates a new perception is not easy.
 At least for me it isn’t easy.

-Tina Kelley is the author of the poetry collections Abloom and Awry (CavanKerry Press, 2017), Precise, and The Gospel of Galore, winner of a 2003 Washington State Book Award.
-She co-authored Almost Home: Helping Kids Move from Homelessness to Hope and reported for the New York Times for 10 years, sharing a staff Pulitzer Prize for 9/11 coverage.
+Tina Kelley is the author of Abloom and Awry, Precise, and The Gospel of Galore, winner of a 2003 Washington State Book Award.
+She coauthored Almost Home: Helping Kids Move from Homelessness to Hope, and she reported for the New York Times for 10 years, sharing a staff Pulitzer Prize for 9/11 coverage.